 So you’ve decided to start working with a financial advisor.
 Good for you!
 But even after narrowing down a list of possible advisors, deciding on one can still be difficult.
 Wondering how to choose a financial advisor?
 Here are some factors to remember so you can find the best one for you.
 Read more

 A financial plan is a comprehensive overview of your financial goals and the steps you need to take to achieve them.
-Financial plans are usually physical documents to ensure that it is concrete and final.
+Financial plans are usually written down in physical documents to ensure that it is concrete and final.
 Many people combine their financial plan with an investment plan, as investing is often part of what will help you save for the future.
 Other important aspects of a financial plan include an estate plan, a college savings plan, a retirement plan and more.
-Speak with a financial advisor in your area if you want help creating a financial plan or you have other questions about your finances.
+A financial advisor could help you create a financial plan for your financial needs and goals.
 Read more

-Technically, you don’t actually need any training or certifications to call yourself a financial advisor.
-So the fact that someone has undertaken the coursework, exams and expense that the certified financial planner (CFP) designation requires says something positive about the advisor.
-Same goes for chartered financial consultants (ChFCs).
+The certified financial planner (CFP) designation and the chartered financial consultants (ChFCs) are both designations for financial advisors.
+Neither is easy to qualify for but both carry a distinction or validation that makes it easier for advisors.
 Of course, to the issuing organizations, the differences between the two designations are huge.
 To clients, though, the differences may not seem so significant when considering financial advisors.
-Still, to inform your decision, we break down the differences below.
 Read more

-A cashier’s check is often requested as payment for big purchases, like the down payment on a home.
-This is because a cashier’s check is drawn from a bank’s account and is therefore as highly… Read more
+A cashier’s check is often necessary for big purchases, like the down payment on a home.
+This is because a cashier’s check is drawn from a bank’s account and is therefore as highly regarded as cash.… Read more